 i Mobile phone market

-Given that people increasingly do freelance work or have a second job as well as working as a permanent employee, and that types of employment agreements and work arrangements are varied, the JFTC and the CPRC established a Study Group on Human Resources and Competition Policy (Study Group on Human Resources) in 2017 to consider whether it is necessary and reasonable to deal with competition in the labour markets under the AMA.
+Given that people increasingly do freelance work or have a second job as well as working as a permanent employee, and that the types of employment agreements or work arrangements have been varied, the JFTC and the CPRC established a study group on human resources and competition policy in 2017 and issued a report in February 201812 to consider whether it is necessary and reasonable to deal with competition in labour markets under the AMA.
 The study group consisted of the experts in competition law, labour law, and labour economics and had held six meetings in order to compile the report.

 The number of merger filings with the JFTC has been relatively stable with a slight decrease compared to the immediately preceding year.
-From April 2017 to March 2018 (FY 2018), the JFTC accepted 319 notifications, of which 308 were cleared in Phase I, three were brought into Phase II and eight were voluntarily withdrawn by the parties.
+From April 2017 to March 2018 (FY 2018), the JFTC accepted 306 notifications, of which 299 were cleared in Phase I, one was brought into Phase II and six were voluntarily withdrawn by the parties.
 From the standpoint of the competitive landscape between the parties, 179 involved a horizontal overlap and 121 involved a vertical relationship.

 i Significant cases